TheGamingChief/BattlEye-Extended-Controls/README.md

 Method #1 (Recommended):

 Use one single batch file that updates your DayZ server, starts your DayZ server, starts BEC, and checks for server/BEC crashes.
 An example of a single batch file that accomplishes all of this at once is available [here](https://pastebin.com/yHgZLT4b).
 Keep in mind there are several things you will need to change in that batch file to suit your own environment, most notably lines 5, 7, 8, 9, and 65.
-If you have issues using this batch file I recommend you watch my video where I go over this [here NEEDS VIDEO LINK ONCE VIDEO GOES LIVE](https://google.com).
+If you have issues using this batch file I recommend you watch my video where I go over this [here](https://youtu.be/IrIEj6o9YoM).

 Method #2 (Not Recommended):